cblevins/sp23-dig-stud/assignments/final-project.md

 ## Assignment Overview

 For your final project, you will be producing some kind of digital product that is going to be useful to you.
 I will be working with you over the course of the semester to develop a feasible project and plan for completion.
 You can approach this project in a few different ways.
-You might use it as an opportunity to **dive deep into a particular method or technology** (say, ArcGIS mapping software) and gain a working competence with it.
+You might use it as an opportunity to **dive deep into a particular method or technology** (say, ArcGIS Story Maps or Tableau Public) in order to establish your competence with it.
 Or your can orient the project around having **a finished product to show to potential employers** as part of a larger portfolio of digital work.
+Or you can simply use this as an excuse to **research a topic you're passionate about** and communicate that research in new ways.
 Again, I urge you to think creatively and carefully about what kind of project will be most beneficial to you.
-To that end, I am going to ask each of you to keep a project journal over the course of the semester in which you jot down ideas or links to articles and tools might be useful.
+To that end, I would suggest that each of you keep a project journal over the course of the semester in which you jot down ideas or links to articles and tools might be useful.

 You will present your final projects during the last week of the semester, during which you will receive feedback from your peers and Professor Blevins.
 You will then make revisions and submit a final version of the project.

 * Project idea due on Canvas by **April 14th** at 11:59pm
 * Draft of final project due on Canvas by **May 1st** at 12:30pm
-* In-class presentation of final project on **May 1st**
+* In-class presentation of final project on **May 1st** at 2:00pm.
 * Revised final project and reflection due on Canvas by **May 10th** at 11:59PM {: .notice--info}